geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The Dolphin warrior in amazement stood,
 And now the steed, and now the falchion view'd;
 The crowd pour on, ungovern'd in their rage,
-And as a dog with pelting stones engage ;
+And as a dog with pelting stones engage;
 He rais'd his burnish'd helm — a face appears
 By all remember'd, tho' unseen for years !
 Fresh wonder staid the throng, disgrace and shame